 Please note that 48 hour advance cancellation of scheduled appointments is required in order to avoid being charged for the full session fee.

-I believe that therapy is an important decision and investment of time and money; You want to make sure you are making the right choice.
+We believe that therapy is an important decision and investment of time and money; you want to make sure you are making the right choice.
 Having a "good fit" between a client and therapist is critical for a successful outcome.
-This is why I offer a free 30 minute initial in-person or video consultation if you would like to meet me before deciding whether or not you would like to work with me.
+This is why we offer a free 30 minute initial in-person or video consultation if you would like to meet any of us before deciding whether or not you would like to work with us.
 Here are some tips for choosing the right therapist.

 Also, if you do not have insurance or need low fee counseling services, please consider seeing one of our graduate counseling interns, or contacting one of the training facilities, community counseling centers or educational institutions in Georgia listed here; your ability to afford treatment should never be a barrier to getting help.